zulip/zulip/templates/zerver/help/reading-strategies.md

 * Use up arrow or `Esc` to exit out of the compose box.

+## Recent topics

+Zulip's recent topics view gives you an overview of recent conversations.
+This view is particularly useful for catching up on messages sent while you were away.

+* You can navigate to this view by clicking on the `Recent topics` button in the left sidebar or pressing the `t` hotkey.

+* The arrows keys and vim navigation keys (`j`, `k`, `l`, `h`) can be used to move between elements.

+* There filters at the top can help you quickly find the conversations that are specifically relevant to you.
+Filtering for conversations where you've participated with new unread messages is often useful.

 ## Stream view

 Sometimes it's useful to scroll through all the messages in a stream,